 byApril 13th, 2017 All Blog Posts

 How do you combine computation skills and a game in the same setting?
-The game Race to 200 helps students, and their partners, build their understanding of number computation, number sense, and place value with this short game.
-This game can be held during one class period, but we recommend trying all three versions, over three periods, so students can increase rigor and stay challenged.
-The object of the game is to be the player with the score closer to 200.
+The game Race to 200 helps students, and their partners, build their understanding of number computation, number sense, and place value.
+This game can be played during one class period, but we recommend trying all three versions, over three periods, so students can increase rigor and stay challenged.
+The object of the game is to be the player with the score closest to 200.

 - base ten blocks in zip-top baggies, each with 30 ones cubes, 25 longs, and 4 flats, 1 per pair of students